influxdata/docs-v2/content/telegraf/v1.22/install.md

 ## Requirements

-Installation of the Telegraf package may require `root` or administrator privileges in order to complete successfully.
+Installation of the Telegraf package may require `root` or administrator privileges in order to complete successfully. <!--check instruction for each one to clarify-->

 ### Networking